 Gene Ontology Annotations

-Describes the biological processes, cellular components, and molecular functions associated with the CLDN14 gene, providing context for its role in the cell.
+Describes the biological processes, cellular components, and molecular functions associated with the human CLDN14 gene, providing context for its role in the cell.

 Functions and activities the gene product is involved in